IanRicardoss/IanRicardoss/README.md

 I love the process of developing and automating processes.
 I love the challenge of finding caches and spending time to meet new people.

+## 🔭 I'm currently working on

+- Programming in C focused on ATMEL microcontrollers for automation of industrial processes in the area of lettuce production in vertical farms.

+## 🌱 I'm currently learning

+- 📱 javascript algorithms and data structures

+## 📈 GitHub Stats

 <div style="display: inline_block" >
   <a href="https://github.com/IanRicardoss">